Quadtree/LD54/plans/ideas.md

 5. Enemy has long and thin area.
 Introduce counterspelling
 6. Enemy has big square area.
 All spells available

+1. Welcome to the Spellfire Tournament!
+Your first opponent looks pretty easy.
+Just click on Burning Bolt, and click in the rune grid on the left to cast it!
+Then press end turn.
+Keep it up and you'll probably win eventually.
+2. Now you've got a more worthy adversary, but you've also got Flame Lance!
+It takes up more space, but it packs a punch!
+3. This enemy is notorious for using energize to lay down a hail of flame!
+Fortunately, you've now got the Shield spell, which you can cast during the Reaction phase before the enemy's spells actually hit.
+I'd recommend reserving some SP for this.
+4. This enemy also loves the Energize spell, but you've got another secret weapon: Feedback.
+Cast it on your side when the matching cells on the other side are full.
+5. This enemy particularly prefers Flame Lance.
+You have a new spell, Counterspell, which you can use during your reaction phase.
+Use it to cause the Flame Lances to fizzle!
+6. This enemy is just generally tough.
+You'll need to go all out to win!

 ## Problems
 - Matches may turn into pathetic-matches where nobody can deal damage.
 What will cause it to end?
   - Possible solution: Just have it be points-based instead of actually reducing your opponent's health to zero